Grow asparagus once and harvest for years with this simple perennial guide.

 Selecting the Right Asparagus

-If you’re planting seeds, start them indoors a few weeks before the last frost.
-Sow them in seed trays with loose, well-draining soil, keep them moist, and provide plenty of light.
-Once the seedlings are strong enough and the soil outside has warmed up, you can transplant them to your prepared bed.
+If you decide to start from seeds, begin a few weeks indoors before the last frost.
+Sow them in seed trays filled with loose, well-draining soil, keep them consistently moist, and provide plenty of light.
+Once the seedlings are strong and the outdoor soil has warmed up, you can transplant them to your prepared garden bed.

 Preparing the Soil

-Asparagus needs a nutrient-rich bed to thrive for years.
-Start by clearing the area of weeds and rocks, and work in plenty of compost or aged manure.
-A slightly raised bed is ideal because asparagus doesn’t like “wet feet.”
+Asparagus thrives in a nutrient-rich bed, so prepping your soil is key for a long-lasting harvest.
+Start by clearing the area of weeds, rocks, and debris, then work in plenty of compost or well-aged manure.
+A slightly raised bed is ideal since asparagus doesn’t like “wet feet,” and good drainage will set your plants up for success.

 Next, dig trenches about 12 inches wide and 6–8 inches deep.
-This will give the crowns room to grow and spread their roots.
-Mix in some bone meal or balanced fertilizer at the bottom of the trench—it gives the plants a nutrient boost that encourages strong roots and healthy shoots.
+This gives your crowns or seedlings plenty of room to grow and spread their roots.
+Mix in some bone meal or a balanced fertilizer at the bottom of the trench to give your plants a nutrient boost, encouraging strong roots and healthy, tender shoots.

-Finally, gently place your crowns or seedlings in the trenches over mounds to spread out the crown roots, spacing them about 12–18 inches apart.
-Cover with 2 inches of soil at first, and gradually fill in as the plants grow.
-Proper soil prep now means less work later and a healthier, more productive asparagus patch.
+When it’s time to plant, gently place your crowns or seedlings over small mounds in the trench, spreading out the roots, and space them 12–18 inches apart.
+Cover with about 2 inches of soil at first, then gradually fill in as the plants grow.
+Proper soil prep now makes how to grow asparagus from asparagus much easier and ensures a healthy, productive asparagus patch that will keep providing fresh spears for your table.

 Planting and Caring for Your Asparagus